"Someday when you have children-"

 After I've peed in a cup and changed into a tissue paper gown, a nurse comes in and takes my blood pressure.
 I look at her for an answer.
 She gives nothing away.
 Dr. Moon comes in and asks me questions, but gives me no answers.
 It isn't until the ultra sound machine is turned on that I get my confirmation.

-I see a fluttering heart and imagine I can see a head and limbs, but I'm really not sure.
+I see a fluttering heart beating and imagine I can see a head and limbs, but I'm really not sure.
 I start to tear up.

 "Aw, you're crying!"